fortherace/Enhancing_MMEA_with_UA_and_PSM/README.md

 - The Python scripts implement the enhanced experimental workflow for the selected MMEAs.
 - Reference PF and PS files are stored separately to support evaluation against known Pareto fronts and Pareto sets.

-## Citation

-If this repository is used for academic work, please cite the related papers for the baseline MMEAs, PlatEMO, and the benchmark problems used in the experiments.